linux-rdma/rdma-core/Documentation/stable.md

 Regular stable releases will be generated at the same time as mainline releases.
 Additional stable releases can be generated if the need arise (Needed by distributions or OFED).

+Stable branches are named stable-vXX where XX is the base version number.
+Once older release are no longer supported, their branch will be deleted but the stable release tags will be kept.

 ## Patch Rules

  * It must be obviously correct and tested.